mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_2_aws-core-services.md

         * Compute, memory or storage optimized
         * Accelerated computing
   * Root device types
-    * Instance Store - Ephemerl storage physically attached to the host the server is running on
+    * Instance Store - Ephemeral storage physically attached to the host the server is running on
     * Elastic Block Store
       * Persistent block store that is separate from the EC2 instance
       * Most commonly used of the two
-  * Amason Machine Images (AMI)
+  * Amazon Machine Images (AMI)
     * Template for an EC2 instance including config, OS, data
     * AWS provides many
     * Can be shared across accounts / can make custom ones